FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

   }))
 ```

-*mainWindow.loadUrl* load a given url to the window, we are using the *url* libray from *nodejs* to properly parse the url and ann our *index.html* to it in order to serve it.

-Going down again you can find all the binding methods on *mainWindow*, the most important one is
+*mainWindow.loadUrl* load a given page to the window, we are using the *url* libray from *node.js* to properly parse the url and the files in order to serve them.
+If you go down again you can find all the binding methods on *mainWindow*, the most important one is

 ```javascript
 //main.js